My books: Swiss Precision

 Roger Turin (right), happy owner of the Thorens TD124, with the author and editorial dog “Berta”

-Sales were of course initial started in Switzerland, during the October 2005 high-end trade fair “AdVance05” in Pfäffikon on Lake Zurich, visitors were able to purchase the books directly from our stand.
+Sales were of course initially started in Switzerland.
+During the October 2005 high-end trade fair “AdVance05” in Pfäffikon on Lake Zurich, visitors were able to purchase the books directly from our stand.

 Here are the Thorens books: Angelika Bung at the trade fair stand

 Following on from the trade fair my wife Angelika and I drove with our dog Berta to Sainte-Croix.
 Here a memorable press conference took place in the former Thorens factory on the Avenue des Alpes.

 Upper row starting from the left: Simone Fuchs (daughter of Louis Thévenaz, designer of Thorens TD124), Luc Martin (mayor of Sainte-Croix), Angelika and Joachim Bung, Michel Ruchat (head of tourist information)

 Bottom row: Robert Thorens with his wife Bekka and son Dr. Blaise Thorens